wey-gu/nebulagraph-ai/README.md

 ## How it works

-ng_ai is an unified abstraction layer for different engines, the current implementation is based on Spark, NetworkX, DGL and NebulaGraph, but it's easy to extend to other engines like Flink, GraphScope, PyG etc.
+ng_ai is a unified abstraction layer for different engines, the current implementation is based on Spark, NetworkX, DGL, and NebulaGraph, but it's easy to extend to other engines like Flink, GraphScope, PyG, etc.

 ```
           ┌───────────────────────────────────────────────────┐